Bugswriter/tuxi/README.md

                         (no pretty output, no colors) -q                    Only output search results.
-                        (silences "Did you mean?", greeting, usage)
+                        (silences "Did you mean?", greeting, usage) -d                    Debug file.
+Help with logging for issues.
+  -a                    Use all snippets.
+  -l                    Prints location after snippet is called.

 Report bugs at https://github.com/Bugswriter/tuxi/issues.
 ```